percona/percona-server/doc/source/scalability/innodb_adaptive_hash_index_partitions.rst

 The |InnoDB| adaptive hash index can have contention issues on multi-core systems when you run a mix of read and write queries that need to scan secondary indexes.
 This feature splits the adaptive hash index across several partitions to avoid such problems.

-The number of adaptive hash partitions specified by the variable ``innodb_adaptive_hash_index_partitions`` are created, and hash indexes are assigned to each one based on ``index_id``.
+The number of adaptive hash partitions specified by the variable :variable:`innodb_adaptive_hash_index_partitions` are created, and hash indexes are assigned to each one based on ``index_id``.
 This should help to solve contention problems in the adaptive hash search process when they occur.

 Version Specific Information